TTL Too High: Why Your DNS Change Won't Propagate

 dig yourdomain.com @8.8.8.8 | awk '$1=="yourdomain.com." {print $2; exit}'

-If the cached countdown jumps back up to the full TTL, the resolver fetched fresh — the old answer expired and the new one is now cached.
-From this moment on, every user on that resolver sees the new value.
+1. The cached countdown jumps back up to the full TTL instead of decrementing — that resolver just fetched a fresh answer, so the old one expired and the new value is now cached.
+From this moment, every user on that resolver sees the new value.

 Prevention